Salt air on the Intracoastal

 The Beaches take the full brunt of the Atlantic, and no stretch of Jacksonville boating sees heavier salt exposure.
 Whether your boat lives on the Intracoastal Waterway at Beach Marine, Palm Cove Marina, or Harbortown Marina, or on a coastal dock between Neptune and Atlantic Beach, it sits in constant salt-laden air under a hard coastal sun.
 The light out here is beautiful — palms, open water, and glare off the ICW — but that same combination is brutal on a hull.

 Salt air is what makes detailing at the Beaches a different job than inland.
-Airborne salt settles on gelcoat and metal every day, drawing moisture and accelerating oxidation, so gelcoat chalks and stainless and aluminum pit far faster here than they do up the river.
-We work Jacksonville Beach on a mobile basis, rolling right up to your slip or driveway with marine-specific products, water, and power so the boat gets protected where it's kept — before the salt has a chance to bake in.
+Up the river at Ortega or Mandarin the water turns brackish and even near-fresh, where boats fight a soft scum line and slime more than anything hard.
+Out here it's full ocean salt pushed in through the St. Johns inlet and the Intracoastal, and that changes the work above and below the waterline.
+Airborne salt settles on gelcoat and metal every day, drawing moisture and accelerating oxidation, so gelcoat chalks and stainless and aluminum pit far faster here than they do inland.
+Below the boot stripe, that same ocean salinity drives a heavy barnacle set and hard growth that has to be scraped back, not just wiped off.
+We work Jacksonville Beach on a mobile basis, rolling right up to your slip, lift, or driveway with marine-specific products, water, and power so the boat gets protected where it's kept — before the salt has a chance to bake in.

 What we do for Beaches boats